 Antivirals are not appropriate for everyone.
 Talk to your doctor about whether antiviral medication to treat the flu is right for you.
-Use the Doctor Discussion Guide to help you prepare for the visit to the doctor.

 Other flu management options do not target the flu virus specifically.
 They treat symptoms of the flu and help prevent the spread of flu.
 They include: